International Visiting Collaborators and Researchers

 For international visitors, it can take six months—sometimes longer—to formally complete the Global Visitor Program.
 Because of the multiple University and government offices involved, we recommend you begin the process as early as possible.

-How can I come to UR as a visiting scholar?
+How can I come to Rochester as a visiting collaborator or researcher?

 To determine what process to follow, please review the below options: